 To its right is the 15mm Astrotech Paradigm.
 I like this EP as a medium-power “wide-field” EP, but, like the Luminos, it also isn’t quite as sharp as my Plossls.
 It has another drawback, one you don’t notice until you take it out to an outreach event.
 This one is subject to kidney-beaning, big time.
 I don’t notice this myself, because I know where to put my eye to look through the EP.
 But at outreach, people who have never looked through a telescope before have considerable difficulty lining up their eyeball into that sweet spot that lets them see the view.

-Once I start with the ortho, I then move on and put it into the Orion Ultrascopic apochromatic Barlow just beneath the two rows of EPs.
+Once I start with the ortho, I then move on and put it into the Orion Ultrascopic apochromatic 2x Barlow just beneath the two rows of EPs.
 The Ultrascopic lets me go from 123x to 246x with the ortho, while retaining all 10mm of eye relief that the 12.5mm ortho has.
 I understand from reading around the net that the Ultrascopic is a pretty sweet Barlow, and I’m happy to agree – I don’t note any loss of sharpness when I use this with the ortho.
 That is, providing the seeing cooperates.
+Unfortunately, this one is discontinued.
+I got mine as a sort of “throwaway” when I bought my Orion ST-80 refractor used.
+The seller threw in half a dozen eyepieces and this Barlow.
+It was a sweet deal for me!

 Next to the ortho, one in a yellow cap, the other in black, are a pair of 10mm Orion Sirius Plossls.
 I use these for binoviewing.